How to Test a Transformer with a Multimeter

 What Is The Resistance Of A Transformer?

 The resistance of a transformer depends on the device it is meant to power.
-You have to check the specifications of the transformer to make a conclusion.
+To make a conclusion, you have to check the transformer’s specifications.

 Alex Klein Author